marcop135/bullframe.css/README.md

 - Support IE8+ and a wide range of desktop and mobile browsers
 - Add responsive-ness and normalize as much as possible HTML elements *out-of-the-box*
-- Mobile-First Responsive Web Design focused
+- Progressive Responsive Web Design focused
-- Progressive Enhancement focused
 - Flexible images and media elements (video, audio, iframe, embed) by default
 - Flexible, cross-browser, bug-proof HTML5 form elements by default
 - A simple 12-columns fluid/responsive grid system with IE8+ support